BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 `<attribute id="IsSnappedToEnd" type="bool" value="True" />`

-I believe this snaps the components to the end of the phase.
-This is often set to “True,” but some components are missing the attribute entirely.
-This is likely because the default is False, and is not necessary to list when the component doesn’t need to be snapped to the end of the phase.
+Honestly, I think this might just be used by Larian's game engine, to make sure each effect component snaps to the end of the previous phase.
+This doesn't seem to affect things when changing it on the .xml level.

 #### ID:

 `<attribute id="ID" type="guid" value="49292981-224c-4feb-a51b-fa7bf0fb46f3" />`

-The unique UUID for the specific effects component you’re looking at.
-It’s generally a good idea to generate a new one for each effects component you add, but the dialogue timeline files don’t seem to be able to reference UUIDs from other timeline files, so, as far as I can tell, changing these IDs is only strictly necessary when cloning effects components within the same timeline file.
+The unique UUID for the specific effect component you’re looking at.
+It’s generally a good idea to generate a new one for each effect component you add, which my dialogue updater tool can take care of for you.
+(More explanation can be found in the

-You do also have to be careful—other UUIDs within an effects component are connected to other things, like animations, camera positions, and the characters performing the listed effects.
-Make sure you only generate a new UUID for this “ID” attribute, and that all other UUIDs are the same as the elements (like camera positions, animations, etc) you want to reference.
+A note: other UUIDs within an effects component are connected to other things, like animations, camera positions, and the characters performing the listed effects.
+My dialogue updater will only change the IDs for the effects components themselves, and won't touch any other UUIDs, but make sure you're careful if you're manually editing them.
+You'll want to make sure all other UUIDs are the same as the elements (like camera positions, animations, etc) you want to reference.

 Which brings me to the last common attribute: